JamesChan21/tcping/README.md

 ## 🇺🇸 English

-TCPing Visualization Tool is a modern web interface for the TCPing utility, allowing you to test TCP connectivity to any host and port with a beautiful, interactive visualization.
+TCPing Visual is a modern web interface for the TCPing utility, allowing you to test TCP connectivity to any host and port with a beautiful, interactive visualization.

 ### ✨ Features